-Here a few things you should keep in mind when outsourcing your software development processes:
+Here are four things you should keep in mind when outsourcing your software development processes:

-The quality of your software greatly depends on the quality of your outsourcing service provider.
+The quality of your software greatly depends on the quality of your outsourcing provider.

 A high-quality software development company can create great software that boosts your company’s productivity.
-However, hiring a vendor with a bad reputation may derail your operations.
+However, hiring a software development company with a bad reputation may derail your operations.

 So how do you hire the best software outsourcing company for your business?